 Texas retail electric providers are required to keep meticulous records on all deposits held.
-They are required to maintain records of the name and address of each depositor, the amounts and dates of each deposit, and a log of all transactions relating to each deposit.
+They are required to maintain records of the name, address, amount and log of all transactions relating to each deposit.
 The retail electric provider is also required to make reasonable efforts to return any unclaimed deposits.

 Deposits held by retail electric providers must be paid interest at an annual rate no lower than that established by the Texas Public Utility Commission.
 The commission sets the deposit interest rates each December.
 These interest rates tend to be slightly lower than those offered by financial institutions and can be negligible depending on prevailing money market rates.
 Interest is paid only on deposits held more than 30 days.
 Based on your preference, the interest can be paid to you, credited to your account, or returned with the deposit.

 A deposit held by an energy supplier must be returned to a Texas residential electric customer when that customer has paid bills for service for 12 consecutive months without having any late payments.
-If you switch to a new retail electric service provider, the deposit and accrued interest can be transferred to the new provider based on mutual agreement of all parties.
+If you switch to a new retail electric service provider, the deposit and accrued interest can be transferred to the new provider.
 The retail electric provider can also return the deposit as a bill credit or subtract from it any amounts that you still owe.